Homes For Sale in the Perkiomen Valley

 Here’s another memory I have of those years.
 I mentioned that I was on the cross country and track teams in high school.
 I think high school let out around 2:25PM.
 We’d hit the locker room, change into our running gear and head out for a 2 mile warm-up on the “Kagey Road Loop” – down past the football stadium, left on Wartman Rd, left on Kagey, left on Trappe Rd, left into the student parking lot, and back to the stadium for stretching exercises.
 By about 3:10PM, we’d be ready to start our practice for the day.
 And guess what?
 On that Kagey Road Loop we’d see maybe 2 cars on Wartman, often no cars on Kagey, and maybe 3 or 4 cars on Trappe Rd.
 Better chance of seeing a deer or a fox on Kagey Rd than a car.
 But that was all BC – Before Cranberry (Estates), one of the big housing developments built in the 1980s and 1990s.
 There are a few more cars on those roads now – AC – After Cranberry (Estates)!

 After high school graduation, I attended Shippensburg University, graduating in 1985.
 I worked in the corporate world for a few years, then moved back to the Perkiomen Valley School District where I bought a home in the Maple Hill community of Schwenksville.
 I earned my license and started a real estate career at my father’s firm in Schwenksville.
 Working in the real estate business, helping people buy and sell homes, gave me a front row seat to all of this growth and development in the Perkiomen Valley.
-Almost 30 years later I still work in the business as a real estate broker, now with RE/MAX Achievers in Collegeville.
-My father, after 40 years in real estate, closed his business and is relaxing in his retirement years.
+More than 30 years later I still work in the business as a real estate broker, now with RE/MAX Achievers in Collegeville.
+My father, after 45 years in real estate, closed his business and is relaxing in his retirement years.